World Habitat Day

 UN Habitat makes plain the need to plan cities in order to avoid the chaotic development of urban sprawl and all the associated problems that are created as a result.

-Cities are engines of growth.
-Many people from rural areas globally long to move to cities to realize their dreams of a better life.
-Often this dream is not realized, but people continue to flock to cities for no other reason than a vague promise of a better future and prosperity.

-A well-planned city can bring just that.
-Cities can be centres for economic activities and urban challenges can be addressed and opportunities can continue to be afforded to both current and future residents.
-Those who are successful succeed in getting jobs or starting their own businesses, which in turn creates more employment opportunities.
+Well-planned cities can be centres for economic activities and address urban challenges, providing opportunities to both current and future residents.
+If more city residents are able to get a job or start their own businesses, small business and broader economic growth can lead to more job creation and employment opportunities.
+For example, according to the World Bank, for every job added in the healthcare industry, 3.4 new jobs are created.

 On the other hand, cities can also become a setting in which marginalisation, inequality and social exclusion can abound.
 Access to adequate housing is an important factor in ensuring this is avoided.

 Another major issue is the ever-increasing risk posed by natural disasters as the climate crisis continues to develop.
 This risk is particularly significant in the Caribbean Region and Central America, where countries such as Haiti, Nicaragua, Honduras, El Salvador and Bolivia have higher levels of poverty and where their cities are exceptionally vulnerable due to their population density and diversity.

 High levels of population density, coupled with poor building techniques have given rise to shanty towns that have no proper infrastructure, community organization or security of tenure.
 In the event of a disaster of any kind, a complete breakdown can result in a chaotic situation and enormous loss of life.